big img

-Nearsightedness, or Myopia, is a very common vision condition that affects about ⅓ of the US population.
-A thorough exam by Dr. Kraff at the Kraff Eye Institute at our Chicagoland location will disclose if you have this condition, how to treat your myopia, and if myopia surgery is right for you.
+Nearsightedness, or myopia, is a common vision condition affecting about ⅓ of the US population.
+A thorough exam by Dr. Kraff at the Kraff Eye Institute at our Chicagoland location will determine if you have this condition, how to treat your myopia, and if myopia surgery may be right for you.

 What Is Myopia?